arizona-15/portfolio_react/ModernWebsiteArizona/README.md

   # Modern Responsive Portfolio Website

   This is a code bundle for Modern Responsive Portfolio Website.
-The original project is available at https://www.figma.com/design/GVxKPvABflJd5g8Ge0uSVN/Modern-Responsive-Portfolio-Website.

   ## Running the code